disy/lockum/README.md

  Once function is called, the library creates a 256 bits AES encryption key using these arguments.
 Later, the data is encrypted using AES-GCM.

- When encryption is completed, the library returns an object with the following information: ciphetext, key hash , tolerance distance , salt and IV.
-These information should then be passed to receiver in orde to succesfully decrypt a message.
+ When encryption is completed, the library returns an object with the following information: ciphertext, key hash , tolerance distance , salt and IV.
+These information should then be passed to receiver in order to successfully decrypt a message.

 Using secure channel between the sender and the receiver, receiver should send the aforementioned values to the receiver.